Sameer-Ahmed1/etch-a-sketch/README.md

 More features to be Added:

 -Variety of colors

--Erase
--Clear the entire sketch
+-Clear the entire sketch at once

 -Rainbow mode